 College Application Tips

-But have no fear.
-With a lot of planning—and a little direction from the admissions officers at some of the country’s top colleges and universities—the application process doesn’t have to be too painful.
-Here are the college application tips and techniques you need to know.
+But with focused planning—and a little direction from the admissions officers at some of the country’s top colleges and universities—the application process doesn’t have to be too painful.
+Chances are you’ll even have some fun.
+Here are the application tips you need to know.

 Narrow Your Application List

-The first step is figuring out which schools you most want to attend.
-Start putting together this list during your junior year.
-Deciding which schools are right for you requires research.
+Start putting together a list of preferred schools during your junior year.
 Consider factors such as college size, distance from home, academic programs and athletics, and cost and financial aid.
-Consult resources such as The Princeton Review or The College Board to find schools that specifically fit the factors that are most important to you.
+Consult resources such as the Princeton Review or the College Board to find schools that specifically fit the factors that are most important to you.

 Cornell LeSane, vice president for enrollment and dean of admissions at Allegheny College (PA), warns against getting too caught up in rankings.
 “The decision should really be based on the student’s interests and fit,” he says.

-Talk to high school counselors for their professional input, go to college websites to learn more about specific programs, email questions to college admission counselors and tour campuses to determine if they’re right for you.
+Talk to high school counselors for their professional input.
+Explore college websites to learn more about specific programs.
+Email questions to college admission counselors.
+Tour campuses to determine if they’re right for you.
+Be curious!

-Filling out the Free Application for Federal Student Aid (FAFSA—https://fafsa.ed.gov/) early on will also help you figure out the affordability of a college.
+The closer to October 1 that you can fill out the Free Application for Federal Student Aid (FAFSA—https://fafsa.ed.gov), the sooner you’ll figure out the affordability of a college.

-If you follow these steps, by the start of your senior year, the bulk of your research will be done.
 Although there’s no right number of schools to have on your list, six to 10 schools are plenty.
-Make sure you include some “reach” schools, as well as some “safety” schools.
-Then you can focus your attention on visiting colleges, applying to your favorites and getting scholarships.
+Make sure you include some “reach” schools as well as some “safety” schools.

-After you finalize your college choice list, your next step should be to organize your deadlines.
-One way to do this is to make a folder (one on your computer and one hard copy) to keep things such as college recruitment brochures and outlines for personal essays.
+Start organizing your deadlines with a folder (one on your computer and one hard copy) to keep things such as college recruitment brochures and outlines for personal essays.
 A spreadsheet can help you track and compare college information.

-Another way to stay organized is to download apps such as My Study Life and the College Application Organizer, which you can find at the iTunes store.
+You can also download apps, such as My Study Life and the College Application Organizer, which you can find in the iTunes App Store.

 Put Grades And Standardized Tests First

-Your transcript is a significant part of your application, but don’t take the easiest courses your high school offers to maximize your GPA.
-College admissions officers want to see if you’re challenging yourself by taking honors and AP-level courses.
+Your transcript is a significant part of your application, but don’t take the easiest courses your high school offers just to maximize your GPA.

 Show Off Your Skills